farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-1-Knowledge-Types-and-Mastery.md

 ![Competence stages](../../post-media/How-Learning-Works/competence-stages.png)

 Notice that both sides of this spectrum are ‘unconscious’.
 On one hand, this is necessary for building skills.
-When a skill is internalized to the point of habit, it frees up mental energy to focus on other aspects of a task.
+Internalizing a skill to the point of habit frees up mental energy to focus on other aspects of a task.

-> Both novices and masters lack awareness.
-The novice does not know what they need to learn and cannot communicate why they are lost.
-The master can no longer recognizes all the steps they perform and connections they make.

 On the other hand, this causes challenging disconnects between masters and novices known as **expert blind spot**.
 The novice does even know what they need to learn and cannot communicate why they are lost.
 The master can no longer recognize all the step they perform and connections they make.
 This complicates communication and frustrates both sides.

+> Both novices and masters lack awareness.
+The novice does not know what they need to learn and cannot communicate why they are lost.
+The master can no longer recognizes all the steps they perform and connections they make.

 ## Knowledge Types